FlaskSimpleAuth Tutorial

 Colophon

-By following this tutorial, you have built a secured Flask application by taking advantage of features provided by FlaskSimpleAuth: basic, parameter and token authentications, group and object permissions authorizations, and handling data classes.
+By following this tutorial, you have built a secure Flask application by taking advantage of features provided by FlaskSimpleAuth: basic, parameter and token authentications, group and object permissions authorizations, and handling data classes.

 Note: a tutorial is not the standard way of doing things, it is just a simplistic and minimal example to demonstrate available features.
 You should develop your skills by using tools such as make and shell scripting to simplify, automate and speed up your development process.
 Also, the above tests with authentications could be simplified with the FlaskTester package.